kevinwang27/cs51b-site/docs/projects/1-convergence.md

 Each box represents a *service*, which is basically code running somewhere that provides some functionality, whether that be code in someone's browser (`C1` and `C2`), a REST API service (`Backend`), or a realtime Pub/Sub service (`Ably`).
 Each line or arrow represents an interaction between two services.
 Usually, a line or arrow just indicates that API calls are made, but because our app is live and multiplayer, we need some realtime communication as well.
 Therefore, you'll primarily see *Pub/Sub channels* being used for interaction between the services.

-Don't worry if you're confused by all of this now!
-We'll explain what Pub/Sub channels are and walk through each part of the diagram in detail below.
+**Don't worry if you're confused by all of this right now!** We'll explain what Pub/Sub channels are and walk through each part of the diagram in detail below.

 ### Pub/Sub Channels